There are bundles of tips and tricks for 16- to 25-year-olds to plot the path to financial independence without getting ripped off.

 Drop one brand level on everything and see if you can tell the difference.
 If you can't, stick with the cheaper product.
 If you drop just one brand level on everything, the average bill's cut by a third.
-On a £20 weekly shop, that's nearly £350 a year less.
+On a £20 weekly shop, that's more than £350 a year less.
 See the Supermarket Shopping guide for tips.

 Get on the net for nowt

 There's no need to pay to surf the web, or at least no need to pay a lot.

 - Get it for free on the high street.
 Free wireless internet's the norm at high street cafes and pubs now, rather than the exception.
 Wetherspoon and Walkabout pubs offer all customers unlimited Wi-Fi access, as do McDonald's restaurants nationwide.
 See the Mobile Broadband article for more.

 - Consider shorter contracts.
 If you decide to get the internet at home, some tariffs offer a 30-day contract.
 While the monthly cost may be slightly more in the short-term, if you'll only need it for nine months instead of the full year, it could work out cheaper in the long run.

 - Beware download limits.
 If there are several of you downloading or watching TV online, limits for standard cheap tariffs may not be enough.
 To avoid being hit by unexpected charges, consider getting an unlimited plan if you live with several heavy downloaders.

 - Check the best buys.
 Some providers offer tariffs aimed at students.
 Never assume student tariffs are cheapest – factor in any fees to work out the real monthly cost, then use the Cheap Broadband guide to see how it compares to best buys in your area.